What are these UF challenges?

 Challenge #56: September 2015

-April's Formula challenge will be the No Traps challenge!
+September's Formula challenge will be the Talis Tales challenge!

-April's Style challenge will be the Contrast challenge!
+September's Style challenge will be the OP-Eration Revival challenge!

 Remember: to enter each challenge, post your deviation's link and thumb in a comment of this journal, and specify which challenge you are entering the fractal in.
 ALSO: PLEASE MAKE SURE YOU LINK THIS NEWS ARTICLE IN THE DEVIATION!